 Coronavirus: Current News on Weddings in the UK

-- What are the different regulations across the UK?
+What are the rules for weddings in the UK?

 Here is what we know about weddings in each UK nation: